On the stability and spectral properties of the two-dimensional Brown-Ravenhall operator with a short-range potential: Boundedness from below and all that

 In applications it is often very important to determine the lowest point of the spectrum of a self-adjoint operator.
 This problem makes sense only if the operator is bounded from below, since otherwise the spectrum extends to $-\infty$.
-In this section, the boundedness from below of the Brown-Ravenhall operator with $K_0$-potential is analyzed.
-We will first prove the following
+In this section, we particularly focus on the problem of the boundedness from below of the Brown-Ravenhall operator with $K_0$-potential, which is related to the stability of relativistic systems in two dimensions.
+More precisely, we are interested in finding the largest value of $\gamma$ such that the quadratic form $\langle \Psi,\boldsymbol{\cal B} \Psi \rangle$ is bounded from below.
+In effect, we reach this bounded from below through two paths: through relativistic Sobolev inequality and relativistic Hardy inequality (also referred to as Kato inequality).